Pinnacle-Networks/Pinnacle/docs/content/ai_integrations/pytorch.md

 # PyTorch

-`pinnacle` allows users to work with arbitrary `torch` models, with custom pre-, post-processing and input/ output data-types, as well as offering training with `pinnacle`
+`Pinnacle` allows users to work with arbitrary `torch` models, with custom pre-, post-processing and input/ output data-types, as well as offering training with `Pinnacle`

 | Class | Description | GitHub | API-docs |